Ramanjs/syncd/README.md

     1. To counter this, we could add a new column for each file inside the database.
 For instance, use `PENDING_ADDITION`, `PENDING_DELETION` and `PENDING_UPDATE` to denate starting state of each file in the 3 lists.
     2. On completion of their repective operations, change the state to `DONE`.
 While we can use the same tables for pending addition and deletion operations, we need a separate table to store the pending updates to any file or directory (for example, a new table that stores, the previous and new, folder and name of a file).This step allows us to check the state of a database before doing any action and apply pending operations.

+### Upload to Drive

+Proposed algorithm to handle file uploads to Google Drive:

+1. Order in which operations should be processed:
+    1. Directory additions
+    2. File additions
+    3. File updates
+    4. File deletions
+    5. Directory deletions

+2. Directory additions: this part is relatively simple.
+Just creaete a file with a mime type of `folder` using the API.

+3. File addition (complex): Depending upon the size of the file, we might need to apply different upload algorithms.
+    1. For small files (size < 5 MB), implement a simple upload.
+    2. For files bigger than 5 MB, perform a resumable upload in chunks of 5 MBs using file streams and the Drive resumable upload API.

+4. File updates: Use the update method of the API to add/remove parents and rename files.

+5. File deletions (simple)
+6. Directory deletions (simple)